 Focus on Energy Efficiency

 Energy efficiency has become a major concern in many industries, driven by environmental regulations and the desire to reduce energy costs.
 This has led to the development of more energy-efficient appliances, lighting systems, and industrial equipment.
 Measuring and minimizing current consumption is a key aspect of improving energy efficiency.
-For example, LED lighting is much more energy-efficient than traditional incandescent lighting because it draws significantly less current for the same amount of light output.
+So for example, LED lighting is much more energy-efficient than traditional incandescent lighting because it draws significantly less current for the same amount of light output.
 Similarly, variable frequency drives (VFDs) are used in motors to optimize their speed and torque, reducing energy consumption by minimizing unnecessary current draw.

 Modern Measurement Tools